xelaj/mtproto/README.md

 ![preview]({{ .PreviewUrl }})
 -->

-MTProto has a quiet hard implementation, but is quiet easy to use.
-In fact, you are sending serialized structures to Telegram servers (just like gRPC, but from Telegram LLC.).
+MTProto is really hard in implementation, but it's really easy to use.
+Basically, this lib sends serialized structures to Telegram servers (just like gRPC, but from Telegram LLC.).
 It looks like this:

 ```go
 func main() {